Radiicall/steam-presence/README.md

 ## Steam Web API
-The `KEY` in this case is regarding to the Steam web API.
+The `STEAM_API_KEY` in this case is regarding to the Steam web API.

 This you can obtain by registering [here](https://steamcommunity.com/dev/apikey) while logged in

 ## Steam User ID
-The `USERID` is the steam user id of the user you want to track.
+The `STEAM_USER_ID` is the steam user id of the user you want to track.

 **NOTE** This is not the same as the display URL of the user.